sous-chefs/mysql/README.md

 [![Build Status](https://travis-ci.org/chef-cookbooks/mysql.svg?branch=master)](https://travis-ci.org/chef-cookbooks/mysql) [![Cookbook Version](https://img.shields.io/cookbook/v/mysql.svg)](https://supermarket.chef.io/cookbooks/mysql)

-The Mysql Cookbook is a library cookbook that provides resource primitives (LWRPs) for use in recipes.
+The MySQL Cookbook is a library cookbook that provides resource primitives (LWRPs) for use in recipes.
 It is designed to be a reference example for creating highly reusable cross-platform cookbooks.

 ## Scope